xan105/Mini-Launcher/README.md

   + Math

 Some standard libraries are not enabled by design.<br />
-The followings modules are exposed to the LUA VM, I might add more later on.
+The followings modules are exposed to the Lua VM, I might add more later on.

 ### 📦 Regedit